Teufelchen1/slipmux/README.md

 Pure Rust implementation of [draft-bormann-t2trg-slipmux-03](https://datatracker.ietf.org/doc/html/draft-bormann-t2trg-slipmux-03).

-Note: Currently no checksumming on the configuration frames implemented!
+Note: Currently no checksumming on the configuration frames, and no frame aborting is implemented!

 ## What is Slipmux